Amsterdam-Data-Collective/adc-pipeline/README_DEVS.md

 ## Release on PyPi
-First, as usual, add a git tag on the master branch with the version number of the code you want to release.
+First, as usual, add a git tag on the master branch with the version number of the code you want to release by making a release through GitHub.
 Then to release on PyPi, do the following:

 1. Configure setup.py as needed.
 2. Run the following command to build: